elenasacristan/treebooks/README.md

 - As a member I want to be able to see my position in the waiting lists.

-- As a member I want to see a notification when my turn to read the book has been reached.
+- As a member I want to see a noti%cation when it is my turn to hire the book.

-- As a user I'd like to know what books are available and which ones have waiting lists.
+- As a user I would like to know what books are available and which ones have existing waiting lists.

 - As a member I want to be able to save books as favourites.

-- As a member I want to be able to see all the books that I have read since I started the membership.
+- As a member I want to be able to see all the books that I have read since I started my membership.

 - As a member I want to be able to review the books that I have read.

-- As a member I want to be able to add books to the shopping cart and then pay all of them at once.
+- As a member I want to be able to add books to the shopping cart and then pay for all of them at once.

 - As a member I want to be able to update the number of days to rent the book from the cart page.

-- As a member I want to be able to remove books from the cart if I change my mind about the books.
+- As a member I want to be able to remove books from the cart if I change my mind about renting a book.

-- As a member I want to see in my profile when is the return date for the books that I'm currently reading.
+- As a member I want to see in my profile the return date for the books that I'm currently reading.

 - As a user (member or not) I want to be able to see all the books in TreeBooks and their details.

-- As a user(member or not) I want to be able to search for a book or author by typing on the search box.
+- As a user (member or not) I want to be able to search for a book or author by typing within the search box.

 - As a member I want to be able to see the reviews given by other members.